relayshanghai/relay-supa-club/docs/unit-tests.md

 -   Bug fixes
     -   If we are fixing a bug, we should add a test to make sure that we've actually solved it and the bug doesn't come back.
 -   Page-level components
     -   e.g. `creator-page.tsx`.
-We can test a lot of funcitonality on this parent component level that will cover most of the child components.
+We can test a lot of functionality on this parent component level that will cover most of the child components.
 -   Utility functions
     -   e.g. `src/utils/utils.ts` These are functions that are used in many places, and are not specific to a component.
 We can test these functions in isolation.
 Unit tests are super valuable here as we can test all sorts of edge cases that are hard to manually test.
 -   API requests - internal and external